HeatherFlux/dnd/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+Current build is for dnd.heatherflux.com to build for this app run ` ng build --prod --base-href https://dnd.heatherflux.com/ `
+This build is monitored on the website with a post-receive.git file so that when an update occurs I can push it up to the site easily by `git push live`.
+This is as opposed to tunneling in and copying everything myself.

 ## Running unit tests